AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 ```

 You can as well skip the first step and pass your data to the directly to the {api:anychart.charts.Gantt#data}data(){api} method, also with the `"as-tree"` or `"as-table"` parameter.
 In this case the data tree is created implicitly.

-**Note:** If there is no hierarchical relationship between data items, there is no difference between the tree and table structures (in this case, technically, all items a roots).
-Both parameters can be used.

 ### Hierarchy